Termite Prevention Tips for Australian Homeowners

-It’s important that you know what termite proofing is because there are many actions you can undertake in order to keep termites away.
+You must know what termite proofing is because there are many actions you can undertake to keep termites away.
 All with various success rates.
 If you better understand the little vermin, the chance of keeping them away increases.
 Here are some of the most effective tips we can give you!

 *Interesting fact: If you want to have wooden furniture, but don’t want the hassle of dealing with termites, then invest in termite resistant wood like pine and masonry.

 This is just common sense, but still - you should fix your plumbing if you want to avoid white ants (and other types of pests).
-Leaks have the tendency to increase the dampness and humidity (obviously), which attracts all manner of nasty insects.
+Leaks tend to increase the dampness and humidity (obviously), which attracts all manner of nasty insects.
 Proper plumbing maintenance is essential.

 Wood piles are an open buffet for termites.
 The fact they’re outside also makes it impossible to control the dampness, so this creates excellent conditions for white ants to grow up big and strong.